Philip R. Lee Health Policy Fellowship

-UCSF is a health sciences campus.
-Our institution emphasizes team-based, interdisciplinary research that impacts policy and practice.
+UCSF is a health sciences campus with a mission of advancing health worldwide through its schools of medicine, nursing, dentistry, and pharmacy.
+IHPS emphasizes team-based, interdisciplinary research that impacts policy and practice.
 Fellows receive mentorship and feedback from health policy faculty at IHPS and participate in joint training activities with UCSF clinical fellows developing clinician-investigator careers.
 Fellows advance and develop their own research agendas within this dynamic environment of didactics and practice.

 We are committed to excellence in teaching and mentoring.

 Studies show that the strongest predictor of success during fellowship is a dedicated research mentor.
 Mentorship is available from IHPS faculty and throughout UCSF.
-IHPS faculty are affiliated with all 4 professional schools within UCSF and have a wide variety of areas of expertise – including cohort and quality improvement studies, survey research and analyses of administrative data such as Medicare/Medicaid, qualitative studies and implementation science, and analysis of electronic health records.
+IHPS faculty are affiliated with all 4 professional schools within UCSF and have a wide variety of areas of expertise – including cohort and quality improvement studies, survey research, analyses of administrative data such as Medicare/Medicaid, qualitative studies, studies using electronic health records, and implementation science.

 We believe that the single most important aspect of a health policy fellowship is the experience of designing and conducting research projects under the guidance of a dedicated and outstanding mentor.
 We begin the process of identifying suitable research mentors for each candidate during the application and interview process and make every effort to connect each candidate with a variety of faculty members with similar interests and expertise.
 We place great emphasis on finding a good match between the fellow and the mentor that includes a common research interest as well as a complementary style that will foster the most productive working relationship.